How to Compute a Moving Sum: Nonassociative Sliding Window -Products

 \section{Nonassociative Sliding Window $*$-Products}

 We now return to the case of sliding window $*$-products, but consider the situation where the $*$ operation is nonassociative.
 We saw one example of this in Example~\ref{example:sliding-window-continued-fractions}.
-When $*$ is nonassociative the algorithms of Chapters \ref{chapter:moving-sums}--\ref{chapter:other-sequential-algorithms}, other than Slick Deque, do not apply directly, and Slick Deque only applies to the case of a selection operator with a corresponding transitive relation.
+When $*$ is nonassociative the algorithms of Chapters \ref{chapter:moving-sums}--\ref{chapter:other-sequential-algorithms}, other than SlickDeque, do not apply directly, and SlickDeque only applies to the case of a selection operator with a corresponding transitive relation.

 The technique for nonassociative operations $*\colon A \times A \rightarrow A$ is to observe that these are special cases of set actions where $X = A$, and so Algorithm Idea~\ref{algorithm-idea:window-recurrence} applies, using the left action operations $\Leftop^*$.
-As we saw in Remarks~\ref{remarks:windowed-recurrence-set-action} there are two approaches available to relate a sliding window $*$-product to a windowed recurrence depending on whether $*$ has a right identity in $A$.
-The approach which does not assume a right identity is, of course, more general, so we follow this approach below.
+As we saw in Remarks~\ref{remarks:windowed-recurrences-and-sliding-window-*-products} there are three approaches available to relate a sliding window $*$-product to a windowed recurrence, with two of these depending on the existence of a right identity for $*$ in $A$.
+The approach which does not assume a right identity is slightly more more general, so we follow this approach below.

 \begin{algorithm-idea}[Nonassociative Sliding Window $*$-Product] Suppose $a_0, a_1, a_2, \ldots$ is a sequence of data and $*$ is a binary operation applying to the $a_i$.
 Then we can compute the sliding window $*$-product $y_i$, of length $n+1$, i.e.\